tdlight-team/tdlight-java/README.md

 This wrapper gives you direct access to TDLib API in Java.

 ## Requirements
-JVM: Oracle JVM and OpenJDK
+JVM: Oracle JVM or OpenJDK

 Java versions: Java 8, 9, 10, 11, 12, 13, 14, 15